Revelation chapter 6. The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st.

 In our generation, we understand what it means for ‘stars’ to fall from heaven.
 In 2005 the United States Congress mandated NASA to detect and track 90% of potentially hazardous near-Earth asteroids down to a diameter of 140 metres.
 So far, more than 2000 near-Earth asteroids have been detected.
 In 2018 funds were announced for the construction of two southern-hemisphere observatories to search the 30% of space remaining to be surveyed.

 Prophecy, however, speaks not of the humanly predictable approach of one stray asteroid, but of a ‘strong wind’ suddenly dislodging many.
 ‘The powers of the heavens will be shaken’ is an allusion to the Septuagint rendering of Isaiah 34:4 (Gk: ‘All the powers of the heavens will melt’, Heb: ‘All the host of heaven will rot away’), which speaks of heavenly bodies falling to earth.
-A strong wind in outer space could only be a coronal mass ejection, a large bubble of ionised gas ejected from the Sun, such as the one that erupted from the far side of the Sun on 19 July 2012.
+A strong wind in outer space could only be a sudden intensification of the solar wind that continually streams from the Sun, a coronal mass ejection of ionised superhot gas, such as the one that erupted from the far side of the Sun on 19 July 2012.
 Had that side been facing the Earth, the resultant shock wave would have disrupted power grids and knocked out satellites.

 “We have been lucky that we have not been hit by a really big event,” says Juha-Pekka Luntama, head of the European Space Agency’s space-weather team.
 “We will be hit eventually, the question is, when?”